-Couples Therapy, Couples Counseling McLean VA
+Couples Therapy, Couples Counseling Vienna, VA

-Researchers consistently find connections to others create mental and physical well-being; we’re wired for connection, so there’s a reason you feel so awful when you and your partner fight— close relationships provide a buffer from stress, make us resilient, and soothe us: when we experience disconnection from our loved ones we lose our sense of security.
+Researchers consistently find connections to others create mental and physical well-being; we’re wired for connection, so there’s a reason you feel so awful when you and your partner fight— close relationships provide a buffer from stress, make us resilient, and soothe us.
+When we experience disconnection from our loved ones we lose our sense of security.

 Couples often come into their first session asking for help with communicating or saying they feel stuck, that they wish their fighting would stop or they wish they could move past the same argument.
 Sometimes a partner has been blindsided by a betrayal or sometimes there is a rift between a couple so deep they feel they’re living separate lives.
 Emotionally Focused Couple Therapy (EFT) is different than other types of therapy; it goes deeper than just teaching how to talk to each other and negotiate; it gets to the root of things, the underlying emotions and the cycle of conflict or avoidance—or both—that gets created and perpetuated and leaves couples stuck.